Revenue Minus Expenses = Law Firm Profit

 Don’t Forget Hidden Costs – Leases for copiers, insurance premiums, and utility costs can sometimes be overlooked.
 Make someone responsible for reviewing these on an annual basis.
 In the current economy, vendors and suppliers are looking for new revenue and are likely to offer reduced cost deals to get your business.
 Worst case, you can use this leverage to get pricing concessions from existing suppliers.

 Get Efficient – Taking advantage of technology can be a way to become more efficient and cut overhead costs.
-As I explain in this blog post from a few weeks back, new and emerging technologies, including mobile tools and cloud-based law practice management systems, are making it easier than ever for lawyers to run their law practices.
+New and emerging technologies, including mobile tools and cloud-based law practice management systems, are making it easier than ever for lawyers to run their law practices.
 For example, using law practice software for invoicing, managing activity, and sharing information is one way to minimize administrative expenses.

 Ensuring your law firm stays “in the black” requires constant attention to both sides of the profit equation.
 The rewards for doing so, however, are worth the time and effort.